 Is there a better alternative?

 Though more expensive, the Samsung WV9900 FlexWash is a two-in-one washing machine that offers a bit more flexibility, allowing you to wash a smaller load without needing to fill an entire big bin.
+You can also check out our guide to the best washing machines.

 How long will it last?